Sifchain/sifnode/docs/tutorials/commission.md

 ## Create Validator

-This section demonstrate the `CreateValidator` behaviour.
+This section demonstrate the limitation on `MsgCreateValidator`.

 ### Success